gurkanctn/Friendly-Robot/README.md

 # Easy-Robot-1
 *Friendly Home Robot*

-OBJECTIVE: This *adaptive robot* (Alf for masculin, or Betty for feminine) entertains your kids, guests, and your family.
+OBJECTIVE: This *adaptive robot* (a.k.a.
+"Alf") entertains your kids, guests, and your family.
 It learns new behaviors in time, and adapts to your home, like an alien friend.

 This rep will contain,